 We would even recommend that you use Wix’s free service first to create a practice website.
 That way, you learn what features are already available to you.
 From there, determine whether or not you need more features, and if so, decide which of those features are absolutely essential to creating your website.
 You can always upgrade your service and add features easily, but starting out big and then trying to downgrade your subscription is much more difficult.

 That’s our analysis of the Wix pricing plans, including when they will be most useful to you.
-To learn more about the benefits of Wix, or how using a premium Wix plan over the free service may affect your experience with Wix, read our review of Wix (which we'll get to next).
 If you’re ready to get started with Wix, check out our step-by-step tutorial on how to use Wix here.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.